 Meet Mpiima Mugambe

-My name is Mpiima Mugambe, and I am honored to call Lynnwood home.
-My journey began in Uganda, where I sought asylum in 2012, fleeing political persecution in search of safety and opportunity.
-Since arriving in the United States, I have dedicated my life to uplifting and advocating for those who are often overlooked—whether as a mental health professional, community leader, or policy advocate.
+I am Mpiima Mugambe, and I am humbled to call Lynnwood home.
+My journey from Uganda to the United States in 2012 was driven by a quest for safety and new opportunities.
+Since then, I have dedicated my life to empowering and advocating for maginalizad communities, leveraging my expertize as a mental health professional, community leader, or policy advocate to create positive change.

 My advocacy has taken me from the streets of Lynnwood to the halls of Congress, where I’ve worked on securing funding for HIV/AIDS prevention, housing initiatives, and human rights protections.